 During her two stints at the ISN, Sara Gerber has brought a wealth of experience and skills to its internal administration, marketing and public relations, and community building activities.
 She studied product development in the United States, served as a marketing coordinator for a major international manufacturer, and most recently worked as an information specialist.
 She speaks German and English.

 Marcus Klinge has been Head of ICT since May 2011.
 He joined the ISN in January 2008 as the Project Lead for Web Development and Services.
 Prior to that he worked as an index quality specialist for a European search engine firm and as an IT project manager for Credit Suisse.

 Marcus has a degree in psychology and computer science from the University of Hamburg and has worked on web-related projects since 1998, with a particular focus on the development of content management systems for libraries and big information portals.

 Mark joined the ISN as a Web Developer in April 2011.
 He previously built websites and interactive touchscreen kiosks for a digital media agency in London that specialized in architectural, development, and urban planning environments.
-Mark holds a BSc in Computer Science from the University of Liverpool, speaks English and is learning German.
+Mark holds a BSc in Computer Science from the University of Liverpool.

 Tim Wendel joined the ISN in July 2008 as a graphic designer for the Business Development and Outreach Team.
 He studied at the Berlin University of the Arts, the Zurich University of the Arts, and received his degree in graphic design from the Lucerne University of Applied Sciences and Arts in 2007.
 Since then, he has supplemented his work at the ISN by working as a freelance designer on various print and online graphics projects.